Merlin D. Tuttle

 Teresa M. Nichta

-Business, Digital and Social Media Coordinator
+Operations Manager, Archivist, Digital and Social Media Coordinator

 Teresa’s core responsibility is managing Merlin’s extensive photographic collection.
 She manages social media, video production, field planning, development, correspondence and all things in between.